f5devcentral/f5-distributed-cloud-labs-101/application/docs/state3/vsite.rst

 #.
 Under *Labels*, click the *More* link.
 #.
 Click in the Labels box:
     #.
 For the *key*, choose *ves.io/siteName*.
     #.
-For the Value, type your_namespace-aws.
+For the Value, type your_namespace-aws. (you will see a select option, but you can type also)

         |aws_vpc_site_label|